anonymousicml2023author/AbeT/README.md

 # OOD Detection Results

 AbeT achieves state-of-the-art performance averaged on all standard OOD datasets in classification.
-Changes from our submission to ICML on OpenReview are bolded.
+Changes from our submission to ICML on OpenReview are bolded, rather than the best results.

 ![results](pngs/table_1.png)